 In particular, the buy-back does not result in the dilution of the shareholders' ownership percentage, nor in an asset dilution, if reasonable prices for the buy-back of shares are paid.
-The balance established between the Company's interests and the shareholders' interests prevents the authorisation for the over-the-counter buy-back of own shares to the exclusion of the shareholders' right to tender from being disproportionate and makes it a necessary and suitable means to achieve the investment objectives in the Company's and the shareholders' interest.
+The balance established between the Company's interests and the shareholders' interests prevents the authorisation for the over-the-counter buy-back of own shares to the exclusion of the shareholders' tender option from being disproportionate and makes it a necessary and suitable means to achieve the above referenced objectives in the Company's and the shareholders' interest.

-The Management Board may only implement the over-the-counter buy-back of own shares to the exclusion of the shareholders' right to tender, determine the conditions for the buy-back and sell shares to the exclusion of the shareholders' purchase option subject to the Supervisory Board's consent.
+The Management Board may only implement the over-the-counter buy-back of own shares to the exclusion of the shareholders' tender option, determine the conditions for the buy-back and sell shares to the exclusion of the shareholders' purchase option subject to the Supervisory Board's consent.